City Vocational Public School: Campus

 School is located in quiet surroundings of Meerut Cantonment.
 The school campus is spread in an area of 23998 sqm with 2 playground, 115 rooms, 12 labs and 2 libraries.
 It also have 10 Digital Classrooms with wifi facility.

 Affiliation and examination

 The school is affiliated to the Central Board of Secondary Education, Delhi.
 It is also a center for CBSE board examinations.

 Academics

-Classes and Courses

-School offers education from nursery to 12th grade.
-School offers science, commerce and humanities/arts streams in senior-secondary levels.
-Following subjects are offered to 10th and 12th grade students: